 Activity Evidence that supports this approach Challenge number(s) addressed Purchase of a programme to improve listening, narrative and vocabulary skills for disadvantaged pupils who have relatively low spoken language skills.
 Oral language interventions can have a positive impact on pupils' language skills.
 Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: Oral language interventions EEF (educationendowmentfoundation.org.uk) 2 and 7 Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
 This will be delivered in collaboration with our local English hub.
 Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
-Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 3 Engaging with the School Tutoring Programme to provide a blend of tuition, mentoring and school-led tutoring for pupils whose education has been most impacted by the pandemic.
+Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 3 Purchase of a new Phonics Scheme, through ELS, to ensure consistency in the delivery of phonics across EYFS and KS1.
+Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
+Phonics Toolkit Strand Education Endowment Foundation EEF 3 Engaging with the School Tutoring Programme to provide a blend of tuition, mentoring and school-led tutoring for pupils whose education has been most impacted by the pandemic.
 A significant proportion of the pupils who receive tutoring will be disadvantaged, including those who are high attainers.
-Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 3 and 4 Embed assessment system with strategic pupil progress monitoring to ensure that progress, engagement and attitude are regularly monitored for DP.
-Clear identification of DP pupils, with strategies for closing gaps (individual plans Spring 2022) Assessment strategies developed to clearly identiy progress in relation to ARE with risk assessment at half termly points for disadvantaged pupils.
+Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one- to-one:OnetoonetuitionEEF (educationendowmentfoundation.org.uk)And in small groups:Small group tuition Toolkit Strand Education Endowment Foundation EEF 3 and 4 Embed assessment system with strategic pupil progress monitoring to ensure that progress, engagement and attitude are regularly monitored for DP.
+Clear identification of DP pupils, with strategies for closing gaps Assessment strategies developed to clearly identiy progress in relation to ARE with risk assessment at half termly points for disadvantaged pupils.
 Use of EEF Research 'Best use of Teaching Assistants' for targeted intervention.
 Groups within DP pupils clearly identified and monitored - EAL, gender, summer born.
-1, 2, 3, 4, 7
+I, 2, 3, 4, 7